-Directed by Jake Burtenshaw
+Directed by Jacob Burtenshaw

 Jan is recovering from a nervous disorder.
 She and her husband rent a remote cabin from an odd farmer who delights in telling gruesome ghost stories.
 Then the husband’s sister arrives, and all manner of frightening events occur.
 What happens to fragile Jan as bodies appear and disappear give this classic thriller its tremendously frightening impact.
 Now performed in 13 countries and a major motion picture!

 Directed by Tom Tull